Localization of information driven by stochastic resetting

-In particular, the largest Lyapunov exponent under resetting $\lambda_0 -r$ is positive: while the exponential sensitivity to initial conditions is reduced by a finite resetting rate, the dynamics are still chaotic.
+The simplicity of this shift is rooted in the competing exponentials: Lyapunov growth and the Poisson process.
+In particular, the largest Lyapunov exponent under resetting $\lambda_0 -r$ is positive: While the exponential sensitivity to initial conditions is reduced by a finite resetting rate, the dynamics are still chaotic.
 As the critical point is approached from below, $r\to r_\rmc^-$, the renormalized butterfly velocity vanishes as $\tilde v_\rmB \sim (r_\rmc - r)^{1/2}$.
 See Ref.~\cite{Ak2025} for a dynamical characterization of this chaotic regime.
 For $r > r_\rmc$, we find a more involved reduction of the VDLE, with

 where $v^* > 0$ is the unique solution of

 The effective VDLE is now everywhere non-positive: $\tilde \lambda(v) \leq 0$.
 This indicates that the dynamics are no longer chaotic and $\tilde v_\rmB =0$.
 Strikingly, the maximum of $\tilde \lambda(v)$ located at $v=0$ is pinned to $\tilde \lambda_0 = 0$ for all $r>r_\rmc$, while $\tilde \lambda(v)$ develops linear branches extending from $v=0$ to $\pm v^*$, where it remains continuous but is non-analytic.
 The findings in Eq.~(\ref{eq:linear_branch}) are supported in Fig.~\ref{fig:VDLE} in the context of the CLM.
 It compellingly shows that strong resetting induces a sudden loss of analyticity in $\tilde \lambda(v)$ at $v=0$ for $r > r_\rmc$, changing from a smooth parabolic behavior to a cusp that sharpens as $r$ increases further.